Auto-Increment Column

 select dwd_dup_tbl.dim1, dwd_dup_tbl.dim3, dwd_dup_tbl.dim5, BITMAP_UNION(TO_BITMAP(dictionary_tbl.aid)), COUNT(1)

-from dwd_dup_tbl INNER JOIN dictionary_tbl on dwd_dup_tbl.user_id = dictionary_tbl.user_id;
+from dwd_dup_tbl INNER JOIN dictionary_tbl on dwd_dup_tbl.user_id = dictionary_tbl.user_id

-select dim1, dim3, dim5, user_id_bitmap as uv, pv from dws_agg_tbl;
+select dim1, dim3, dim5, bitmap_count(user_id_bitmap) as uv, pv from dws_agg_tbl;

-Efficient Pagination
+Use Case 2: Efficient Pagination

 CREATE TABLE `demo`.`records_tbl` (

-`key` int(11) NOT NULL COMMENT "",
+`user_id` int(11) NOT NULL COMMENT "",

 `name` varchar(26) NOT NULL COMMENT "",